 Design Tip: Sheet metal can be a low-cost option to fabricate custom interface panels to integrate into off-the-shelf components.
-Sheet metal specific fasteners like PEM stand-offs and inserts are an effective way to add threaded holes and bosses on thin sheet metal parts (as seen on the image below).
+Sheet metal specific fasteners like PEM stand-offs and inserts are an effective way to add threaded holes and bosses on thin sheet metal parts (as seen on the image above).

 Limitations: Keep in mind that some common metal alloys are susceptible to cracking when formed.
 The Xometry Instant Quoting Engine℠ helps limit your sheet metal material selection to metals that are easily formable, but be sure to keep in mind K-factors when designing your sheet metal components.